xieyuschen/quic-example/8.udp-programming/README.md

 datagram, so you know who it's from, so you don't need a per-connection socket to tell you.

 //TODO: why connection based protocol tcp need to get the remote address information from the connection?

+## How to deal with a connection-based protocol accord udp
+As we know, udp is a connectionless protocol, in corresponding it doesn't provide interface like `accept()` to get a connection.
+In tcp protocol, the connection is managed by socket as a file descriptor so the OS and process could get data from one connection easily without additive operations.

+However, when it comes to udp, we need to introduce a new mechanism to support connection-based protocol.
+To manage a connection-based protocol accords udp, it needs to do at least:

+- Handle read/write event in user mode.
+Tcp connection is present by socket(fd), all read/write event could be informed by OS kernel network module.
+However, quic needs to maintain a user-mode connection manager which needs to handle the event of reading/writing and deal with the udp event.

+In quic, the multiplexer manages the connections by storing the udp connection in and binding the packet handler.